acollign/netrunner-wiki/Progress-Report,-2016-Q3-(Summer).md

 1. Change your code to use the new data format, for example, rewrite The Personal Touch to target cards with a `:keyword` of `Icebreaker` (NRDB 2.0) instead of a `:subtype` of `Icebreaker` (NRDB 1.0).
 2. Write an adapter to transform the new data format to the old data format, leaving the game logic untouched.

 JoelCFC25 and nealterrell decided that option 1 would require too much labor to implement, as it would require rewrites of hundreds of card behaviors and would be prone to error.
-We felt it was better to go with option 2, with a software layer that transforms new NRDB keys to old ones, even though it will require future developers to know both sets of keywords. zaroth and mtgred further iterated on nealterrell's initial "fetch" script, and helped migrate 100% of card and set checking to the new NRDB APi format. zaroth himself was a big contributor to NRDB's decisions about the API!
+We felt it was better to go with option 2, with a software layer that transforms new NRDB keys to old ones, even though it will require future developers to know both sets of keywords. zaroth and mtgred further iterated on nealterrell's initial "fetch" script, and helped migrate 100% of card and set checking to the new NRDB API format. zaroth himself was a big contributor to NRDB's decisions about the API!

 #### UI improvements

+* Game titles can be up to 100 characters long.
+Don't go overboard. (carlsondc)
 * Improvements to the chat log when installing Corp cards, distinguishing between "in" vs "protecting" a server.
 (Devencire)
 * Consistent sorting of Corp server list for installs, sorting remotes by number and not by name ("Server 10" is alphabetically less than "Server 2" but not numerically).
 (Devencire)
 * Icons on Security Testing, Patron, and Temujin Contract to identify their server targets; also on Femme Fatale.
 (Saintis)
 * Password-protected games will no longer reveal their players' factions or identities in the game list. (neaterrell)
 * Stop misclicks on ice from rezzing them outside of a run, ruining your surprise!
 (Saintis)
-* Typing just "Null" into chat was freezing the UI, but rather than track down exactly WHY, just server-mangle any message of just `"Null"` to `"Null "`. (nealterrell)
+* Typing just "Null" into chat was freezing the UI, but rather than track down exactly WHY, server-mangle any message of just `"Null"` to `"Null "`. (nealterrell)
 * Identify the cards trashed from damage in the chat log.
 (Saintis)
 * Pull Adam's directives from the server when starting a game, so they don't have to be in the decklist anymore.
 Allows Adam decks to correctly contain 4x of his directives.
 (Saintis)
 * Admins can now broadcast a message to all active games, alerting them when the server is going to be restarted. (nealterrell)
 * Action panel always shows on Agendas so that the click to advance behaviour is the same as for advanceable Assets - useful for those of us who are paranoid and worried that the opponent can tell a Junebug from a Government Takeover based on number of clicks.
 (Saintis)
+* The creator of a game can choose to expose both players' hands to spectators, useful for streamers and learners. (nealterrell)

 ### Contribute